"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 We accept applications from October of the previous academic year through to September of the year for which you are applying.
 However, if you're applying for funding, you may be subject to an earlier application deadline – 14 February is the deadline if you're applying for AHRC funding.
 If you are applying for a Chevening Scholarship you will need an unconditional offer to this program in good time.
 Applications received by these deadlines are guaranteed consideration; we will consider later applications on a case by case basis.

 The Department of Media and Communications offers fee waiver scholarship for this MA.

 Follow us on Twitter (@GloComm).

-This programme's internationally acclaimed and comparative approach to the events, issues and debates of our times is particularly suited for those interested in exploring the bigger picture as well as the nitty-gritty of transformations in media & communications - old and new, culture, society and politics.
+This programme's internationally acclaimed and comparative approach to the events, issues and debates of our times is particularly suited for those interested in exploring the bigger picture as well as the nitty-gritty of transformations in media & communications and their impact on culture, society and politics.